pravinyo/website/_posts/2026-09-07-vibe-engineering-intro.md

         super().__init__(f"Price unavailable for symbol: {symbol}")
 ```

-Every one of the five defects is now addressed: `PortfolioRepository` and `PriceFeed` are injected as `Protocol`s (Module 2's Dependency Inversion — testable with fakes, no real DB or network needed), the SQL/user-id handling has moved behind the repository, respecting the layering boundary from Module 3, the price call has explicit, logged error handling instead of an unguarded `requests.get`, and the return type is a documented dataclass instead of a bare float.
+Every one of the five defects is now addressed: `PortfolioRepository` and `PriceFeed` are injected as `Protocol`s ([Design Patterns](/posts/design-patterns-part-1/)'s Dependency Inversion — testable with fakes, no real DB or network needed), the SQL/user-id handling has moved behind the repository, respecting the layering boundary from [Software Architecture](/posts/architecture-intro/), the price call has explicit, logged error handling instead of an unguarded `requests.get`, and the return type is a documented dataclass instead of a bare float.

 Notice what didn't change: the underlying idea (loop over holdings, multiply quantity by price, sum) is exactly the same.
 Vibe Engineering isn't about rewriting AI output from scratch — it's about running Modules 1–3's questions against it and closing exactly the gaps those questions surface.

-**Keep this example open** — post 2 writes the structured prompt that should have produced something closer to the corrected version on the first try, using the same SDD/SPDD discipline from Module 1, and post 3 carries `PortfolioValuationService` through the rest of its lifecycle.
+**Keep this example open** — post 2 writes the structured prompt that should have produced something closer to the corrected version on the first try, using the same SDD/SPDD discipline from [Agentic SPDD](/posts/agentic-spdd-multi-agent/), and post 3 carries `PortfolioValuationService` through the rest of its lifecycle.

 ---